FACTBOX-With explosions in Iran, Islamic State attempts a comeback | Law-Order

 The caliphate collapsed in Iraq, where it once had a base only a 30-minute drive from Baghdad, and in Syria after a sustained military campaign by a U.S.-led coalition.
 This week's attack in Iran is a sign that the group is seeking to rebuild its power and relevance, Aymenn Jawad al-Tamimi, a fellow at the Middle East Forum, told Reuters.

-OVERALL STRENGTH The U.S. National Counterterrorism Center, in a report published in August, said the threat posed by Islamic State and Al Qaeda "is at a low point with the suppression of the most dangerous elements".
+The U.S. National Counterterrorism Center, in a report published in August, said the threat posed by Islamic State and Al Qaeda "is at a low point with the suppression of the most dangerous elements".
+But it went on to warn that half of Islamic State's branches are "now active in insurgencies across Africa" and "may be poised for further expansion".

+It said the group had lost three overall leaders and at least 13 other senior operatives in Iraq and Syria since early 2022 "contributing to a loss of expertise and a decline in ISIS attacks in the Middle East".
+"Overall, ISIS has committed far less attacks in the last year than in previous years," Andreas Krieg, associate professor at King's College London, said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)